cdl-geneseo/geneseo-dictionary/J/Jamesing.md

 # Jamesing

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-I-L

-Bibliographies and Study Guides : Jamesing

 Created by  Unknown User (wlf1), last modified by  Unknown User (spe1) on Nov 20, 2012

 Jamesing: v. to hang around any given area in a creepy, though generally harmless manner; as in &quot;Who is that weird guy?
 He's been Jamesing around the house all night.&quot; The word originated from the name of a young man (James) who was prone to the type of behavior described above.
 This word is Geneseo specific.As of 2010, 0% of students surveyed know the word.
 This word appears to be obsolete.(Fishkin, G-M, 2010)As of 2012, 0% of students surveyed know this word.
 0% believe it is of local origins.(Endress, G-M, 2012)